The collateral damage of COVID-19: cardiovascular disease, the next pandemic wave

 SAFE-Stroke Alliance for Europe will be invited as an expert partner to show its great experience on the issue of stroke.

-The project will be realized thanks to the unconditional support of BMS and its Alliance partner Pfizer, Inc.
+The project will be realized thanks to the unconditional support of BMS-Pfizer Alliance

 - ENGAGE – Engage Society for Risk Awareness and Resilience

 - Antimicrobial Resistance (AMR): a global health threat.
 What to know to better address it at the local level

 - European Pillar of Social Rights & the commitment of Cittadinanzattiva

 - “Towards the next Council conclusions: which role of adult vaccination?”

 - European Pillar of Social Rights & chronic pain

 - ATMPs revolution: empowering leaders of EU civic and patients’ advocacy groups

 - European Pillar of Social Rights & COVID-19 emergency